Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 :-------------------------:|:-------------------------:
 ![](Polls1.png)|![](Polls2.png)

 To understand how polls can predict election results, it is necessary to first understand the relationship between a candidate's average poll support and their subsequent popular vote share.
-The graphics above display historical trends for such, using aggregated measures of poll support for an incumbent or non-incumbent candidate six weeks before an election and the candidate's popular vote shares such given election from 1948 to 2016.
+The graphics above display historical trends for such, using aggregated measures of poll support for an incumbent or non-incumbent candidate six weeks before an election and said candidates' popular vote shares for such election from 1948 to 2016.
 Some of the major takeaways include:

 **The Variation in Pollster Quality**